-"The MCV application expects mail to be processed in accordance with the designed mail flow." an incoming primary operation (operation number 403).
-The next processing operation after that is carrier route sortation (operation number 406), which is a last processing operation.
-However, some mail will be sorted into Delivery Point Sequence (DPS) (operation number 538) before being dispatched to the delivery units (see Figure 5).
+The MCV application expects mail to be processed in accordance with the designed mail flow.
+At the West Valley P&DC, management processes mail on an incoming primary operation7 (operation number 403).
+The next processing operation after that is carrier route sortation8 (operation number 406), which is a last processing operation.
+However, some mail will be sorted into Delivery Point Sequence (DPS)9 (operation number 538) before being dispatched to the delivery units (see Figure 5).